Las Anod: Recent history

-In December 2022, violent confrontations erupted in Las Anod, killing 20 protesters advocating for rejoining Somalia.
-The incident was triggered by the assassination of a politician the previous week.
+In December 2022, a Las Anod politician was assassinated leading to violent confrontations and the death of 20 protesters.
 The President of Somaliland announced that the cause of the incident must be identified.
 President Puntland accused Somaliland of carrying out attacks against civilians.
 The Somaliland government accused Puntland of spreading misinformation to incite violence in Las Anod.

 In early January 2023 Somaliland's Minister of Interior Mohamed Kahin Ahmed sat down with traditional elders and intellectuals from Las Anod to discuss the current situation in the city, where protests against the frequent assassinations in Las Anod are taking place.

 On January 31, the Somaliland government warned the country's media outlets against spreading news, reports, and polls that could worsen the situation in Las Anod that "everyone working in Somaliland is obligated to follow the laws of the country, first and foremost the Somaliland Constitution."

 On February 6, the first asylum seekers arrived in Ethiopia.

 On February 6, a committee composed of town leaders and traditional elders appointed to deliberate on the political future of the region attempted to publicly announce its intention to reject Somaliland and form a Federal Republic of Somalia under the name SSC-Khaatumo.
 However, Somaliland troops camped outside Las Anodos shelled the town and disrupted the announcement.

 On February 8, Las Anod mayor Abdirahim Ali Ismail stated that "this is not a war between Somaliland and Puntland, nor between Somaliland and terrorists, but between the Somaliland army and the people of Las Anod."

 On February 14, the Djiboutian government denied rumors of Djibouti's involvement in the fighting in Las Anod following unconfirmed reports on social media against Djibouti regarding the situation in Las Anod.

-On February 16, the BBC announced that the Las Anod rebel group had formed a cultural council; the BBC listed the key figures as Garad Jama Garad Ali, Garaad Cabdullaahi Garaad Saleebaan Garaad Maxamed, Garaad Jaamac Garaad Ismaaciil Ducaale, Garaad Cabdirisaaq Garaad Soofe Durraan.
+On February 16, the BBC announced that the Las Anod rebel group had formed a cultural council; the BBC listed the key figures as Garad Jama Garad Ali, Garaad Cabdullaahi Garaad Saleebaan Garaad Maxamed, Garad Jama Garad Ismail Duale, Garaad Cabdirisaaq Garaad Soofe Durraan.

 Somaliland finance company Dahabshiil announces it will provide $200,000 to help displaced people in Las Anod.